 With so many matches, games and races to choose from, calculating your sporting bets can get tricky.
-That's where a betting calculator comes in handy - simply type in your odds and bet type and get your return and profit figures in an instant.
-We explain everything you need to know about betting calculators and profit calculation in this handy guide.
+That’s where a betting calculator comes in handy – simply type in your odds and bet type and get your return and profit figures in an instant.
+We explain everything you need to know about every bet calculator and their calculations in this handy guide.

 What Are Betting Odds?

-There are hundreds of betting calculators to choose from.
-Each of the UK's major bookmakers has their own calculator, alongside a number of independent calculators on specialist websites such as this one.
+There are hundreds of bet calculators to choose from.
+Each of the UK’s major bookmakers has their own bet calculator, alongside a number of independent calculators on specialist websites such as this one.
 Are all betting calculators the same?
 Actually, no, each calculator is slightly different, this could be down to just the user interface, but in general most online bet calculators are very basic and miss out on important factors such as each way betting and rule 4 calculations.
 Needless to say we have added everthing you’ll ever need in our calculators.

 Types Of Bet Explained.

-There are many different types of bet; before using a betting calculator you will need to know which bet type to select.
-Here's a run-down of each of the major bet types:
+There are many different types of bets; before using a betting calculator you will need to know which bet type to select.
+Here’s a run-down of each of the major bet types:

 What Is A Single Bet?